HOME PAGE | ARTICLES INDEX

 "With our results added to the pool of evidence from large-scale prospective cohort studies on dietary fat, disease and mortality, traditional dietary guidelines concerning fat intake are thus generally not strongly supported."

-Which is effectively what I have been saying for years!
+Which is effectively what I have been saying for decades!

 Last updated 25 July 2005